-Guitar Lessons in Charlotte and Matthews, North Carolina
+Guitar Lessons in South Charlotte and Waxhaw, North Carolina

 Since 2007, Musicians in Motion has helped musicians of all levels hone their guitar playing skills.
 Whether you want to learn to play guitar or need to brush up on your skills, Musicians in Motion makes your lesson informative and fun.
 We specialize in acoustic, electric, bass, classical, and jazz guitar sessions.

 With several professional guitar teachers on staff, we offer guitar and bass lessons for 9 and above.
 This flexibility combined with extensive knowledge of a wide range of musical genres, from classical to jazz, makes us the top choice for guitar lessons in Charlotte, North Carolina as well as guitar lessons in Matthews, North Carolina.